Hadean Eon: The Beginning of the Earth

 Hadean Eon: Formation of the Earth

 Hadean Eon is often regarded as the period when the Earth was formed.
-The International Commission on Stratigraphy does not recognize this to be a real Era although there has been much notable changes within.
+The International Commission on Stratigraphy does not recognize this to be a real Era although there have been much notable changes within.

 Hadean Eon can be best understood through its division of 4 periods: